 The Working Party may wish to further simplify the text of the first sentence as follows:

-“Contracting Parties shall provide the UNECE secretariat with an example of the national model for any certificate intended for issue in accordance with this section, along with examples of models for certificates which are still valid.”
+“Contracting Parties shall provide the UNECE secretariat with an example of the national model for any certificate intended for issue in accordance with this section.”

-« Les Parties contractantes doivent fournir au secrétariat de la CEE-ONU un exemple type de chaque certificat qu’elles entendent délivrer au niveau national, en application de la présente section, ainsi que des exemples types des certificats qui sont toujours en vigueur. ».
+« Les Parties contractantes doivent fournir au secrétariat de la CEE-ONU un exemple type de chaque certificat qu’elles entendent délivrer au niveau national, en application de la présente section. ».